thelia/thelia.github.io/en/documentation/modules/payment.md

     }
 ```

-We have to explicitely subscribe to some events, by implementins the `EventSubscriberInterface::getSubscribedEvents()` method.
-This methos returns an array, where the event is the key.
+We have to explicitly subscribe to some events, by implementing the `EventSubscriberInterface::getSubscribedEvents()` method.
+This method returns an array, where the event is the key.
 The value is an array which contains the name of the method that should be invoked (here, updateOrderStatus), and the priority in the invocation chain, as a integer between 0 and 255.

 ```
     public static function getSubscribedEvents()